luyilin/json-format-highlight/README.md

 Format json and highlight it as well.

 * Really tiny
-* No dependency to other library
+* No dependency on other library
 * Handles HTML tags within field values
 * Handles quotes and other special characters within field values
 * Styling is self-contained, no need to setup CSS